Fairview Montessori

 • Rest/Nap: Lunch is followed by a rest period of about 20 minutes during which children rest their bodies while listening to soft music or a story.
 Children who still nap may do so and will rejoin the class as they awake.

 • Afternoon Work Cycle: The afternoons are structured much like the mornings with a line time and an uninterrupted work period.
-The older children, usually the students in the 3rd year of our program, break off as a smaller group to engage in a more concentrated period of advanced work in language, reading, writing, and math.
+Children in the 3rd year of Montessori and enrolled in our kindergarten leadership program break off as a smaller group to engage in a more concentrated period of advanced work in reading, writing, and math, and to undertake special projects and tour downtown Louisville.

-• Dismissal: Children are dismissed one at a time from the playground between 230 and 3p.
+• Dismissal: Children are dismissed one at a time from the playground from 230-3p.

-Early childhood is a period of remarkable social, emotional, and academic growth and development that does not end at age 5 but extends through the child's 5th year of life.
-The importance of attending the third year of a Montessori early childhood program, therefore, cannot be overstated.
+Early childhood is a period of remarkable social, emotional, and academic growth and development that extends through the child's 5th year of life.
+The importance of attending the third year of a Montessori early childhood program cannot be overstated.

-By allowing your child to remain in a mixed-age Montessori environment before entering elementary school at age 6, you will be giving him or her invaluable opportunities for leadership and increased responsibility for self, others and the environment.
+By allowing your child to remain in a mixed-age Montessori environment before entering the first grade, you will be giving him or her invaluable opportunities for leadership and increased responsibility for self, others and the environment.
 It is during this special third year that all of your child's early learning experiences are solidified and the "light bulb turns on," culminating in that unmistakable "Aha!" moment.
-Perhaps most importantly, during the kindergarten year at Fairview children are
+Most importantly, during the kindergarten leadership year at Fairview, children are

-challenged to think beyond themselves and consider the larger picture; they are encouraged in their relationships to accept and understand others; and they are supported emotionally as they develop empathy and appreciate differences.
+challenged to think beyond themselves and consider the larger picture; they are encouraged in their relationships to accept and understand others; and they are supported emotionally as they develop empathy, appreciate differences, and find their voice.

 TUITION

-Tuition for the 9-month academic year is listed on the application and is payable in equal installments, September-May.
-A deposit of 10% is required upon enrollment to guarantee a space and will be applied to the total due.
-For mid-year entrants, tuition is prorated.
+Tuition for the 9-month academic year is payable in 10 equal installments, the first of which is due with a signed contract and upon enrollment.
+For mid-year entrants, total tuition is prorated.

 SUMMER PROGRAM

 The summer program is open to current students and to those who will attend in the fall.
-The program runs June through early August and is divided into sessions covering one or more themes.
+The program runs June and July is divided into sessions covering one or more themes.
 Program info is available in the spring.

 While summers at Fairview are less formal, with more outdoor time and special art or science projects, all the basic Montessori materials are available to the children.